zerotohero-dev/zerotohero-web/content/highlights/issue-0018.md

 ### Meditation

 Like self-compassion, practicing mindfulness, being fully present, focusing, and observing yourself without judgment will calm you down.
-When you are "at the moment," fully present, you don't mull over the past events, neither do you worry about the future events.
+When you are "*at the moment*," fully present, you don't mull over the past events, neither do you worry about the future events.

 Calm down your racing mind.
 It helps a lot.